Recursive Joint Simulation in Games: Introduction

 From the point of view of any of the agents (real, as well as simulated), this setting looks as follows: Sometimes, the agent is asked to act immediately (because the device refused to simulate).
-Other times, the agent is first shown a sequence of $k$ nested simulations (where the agents in the $i$-th simulation see $k-i$ sub-simulations before selecting their action, as in \Cref{fig:laptop}, left).
+Other times, the agent is first shown a sequence of $k$ nested simulations (where the agents in the $i$-th of these simulations see $k-i$ sub-simulations before selecting their action, as in \Cref{fig:laptop}, left).
 From the outside view, the scenario looks as in \Cref{fig:laptop}, right.
 That is, the simulation device spawns a nested sequence of simulations and eventually asks one pair of agents to act immediately.
 While this is happening, the remaining agents are waiting and watching the sub-simulations ``below'' them.
 As the simulations resolve, their outcomes propagate ``upwards'', until eventually the simulation shown to the real agents concludes, the real agents choose their actions, and this choice determines the payoffs.
+In this sense, recursive joint simulation can be viewed as a ``temporal inverse'' of a repeated game\footnotemark{}, with the deepest simulation, which starts last, corresponding to the first round.
+(This will be formalised in \Cref{thm:equivalence}.)